 Human Molecular Genetics & Cancer Biology

-The major research interests of my laboratory include 1) cellular and molecular basis of oral cancer with an aim to find therapeutic targets, and 2) next-generation sequencing based discovery of causative genes for the following genetic disorders:primary microcephaly (small brain) and anencephaly (missing brain hemispheres).
-Currently, we are looking for motivated students to 1) explore the role of microRNAs in oral cancer with an aim to use them as therapeutic targets, and 2) find transcriptional targets of the tumor suppressor TSC2 (tuberin) and their use in oral cancer therapeutics.
+The major research interests of our laboratory include 1) cellular and molecular basis of oral, liver and lung cancers with an aim to find therapeutic targets, and 2) next-generation sequencing based discovery of causative genes for following genetic disorders: primary microcephaly, microspherophakia, anencephaly, tuberous sclerosis complex, and Wilson disease.
+Currently, we are focusing on the following projects.

 - Singh N, Bhat VK, Tiwari A, Kodaganur SG, Tontanahal SG, Sarda A, Malini KV and Kumar A (2017).
 A homozygous mutation in TRIM36 causes autosomal recessive anencephaly in an Indian family.
-Human Molecular Genetics, DOI: 10.1093/hmg/ddx020.
+Human Molecular Genetics, 26:1104-1114.